vesoft-inc/nebula-docs/docs-2.0/nebula-dashboard-ent/4.cluster-operator/operator/config-management.md

 On **Config Management** page, you can view and update the service configuration files.

+!!! note

+    For the description of the configuration items, you can view them directly on the page, or see the {{nebula.name}} configuration description: [Meta Service configuration](../../../5.configurations-and-logs/1.configurations/2.meta-config.md), [Graph Service configuration](../../../5.configurations-and-logs/1.configurations/3.graph-config.md) and [Storage Service configuration](../../../5.configurations-and-logs/1.configurations/4.storage-config.md).

 ## Precautions

 You need to restart the corresponding service in the **Service** page after the configuration modification.
 For details, see [Service](service.md).